 Adult day programs help seniors stay at home longer

-Adult day programs are important to know about because they can help you keep your older adult living at home longer and delay the need to move to assisted living.
+Adult day programs can help older adults live at home longer and delay the need to move to assisted living.

-The stress and fatigue from constant caregiving may cause serious illnesses that could make it impossible for you to continue caring for them.
+If you’re caring for an older adult at home and have little help, the stress and fatigue from constant caregiving could cause serious illnesses that could eventually make it impossible for you to continue caring for them.

-Seniors who might benefit from adult day programs
+Seniors who could benefit from adult day programs

 In general, older adults who would benefit from adult day programs:

 - Can benefit from socialization and assistance a day care center offers

 - May be physically or cognitively challenged but don’t need 24-hour supervision